WRF Physics¶

 sf_surface_physics = 3

-This model uses a layer approach to the solution of energy and moisture budgets.
-Atmospheric and soil fluxes are computed in the middle of the first atmospheric layer and the top soil layer, respectively, and these fluxes modify the heat and moisture storage in the layer spanning the ground surface.
-The RUC LSM uses 9 soil levels with higher resolution near the interface with the atmosphere.
+This model calculates energy and moisture budgets using a layer approach.
+Atmospheric and soil fluxes, computed at the middle of the first atmospheric layer and the top soil layer respectively, modify heat and moisture storage in the ground surface layer.
+The RUC LSM utilizes 9 soil levels, with higher resolution near the atmosphere interface.

 Note

-Recent modifications to the RUC LSM include refinements to the interception of liquid or frozen precipitation by the canopy, and also the “mosaic” approach for patchy snow with a separate treatment of energy and moisture budgets for snow-covered and snow-free portions of the grid cell, and aggregation of the separate solutions at the end of the time step.
+The RUC LSM includes refined interception of liquid or frozen precipitation by the canopy, and a “mosaic” approach for patchy snow, which separately treats energy and moisture budgets for snow-covered and snow-free portions of each grid cell, aggregating the solutions at the end of each time step.

-The data sets needed to initialize the RUC LSM include:
+The following data sets are required to initialize the RUC LSM:

 Climatological albedo for snow-free areas